AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Loops can be nested.

 Other useful loop statement are ``while`` and ``until``.
-Both execute continously as long as the condition returns exit status zero/non-zero correspondignly.
+Both execute continuously as long as the condition returns exit status zero/non-zero correspondingly.

 ::

  while condition; do
    ...
  done

  # sum of all numbers 1..n
  read -p 'Give a positive integer: ' n i=1